abainbridge/deadfrog-lib/README.md

 ## Advantages

 * Simple easy to use API.
-* Reliable results - unlike hardware accelerated drawing where output can change depending on the graphics card or even the driver version.
+* Depends on no third-party libraries.
 * It's tiny.
 Less than 5000 lines of code.
 The DLL is about 15K bytes when dynamically linked against the Visual Studio runtime libraries.
+* Reliable results - unlike hardware accelerated drawing where the exact pixel output can change depending on the graphics card or even the driver version.
 * Easy to debug.
 Unlike OpenGl/DirectX etc, you can step through all the code in the debugger to see why your rendering code isn't working.
 * Written in C++ with a C interface (to make it easy to use from other languages).
-* Python bindings provided (not recently updated).
 * Permissive BSD licence.
-* Depends on no third-party libraries.
 * Easy to port to other platforms (but currently limited to Windows).

 ## Design Details